MikaelUmaN/FsLinAlg/README.md

 - A=QR

 ## Solving Equations
+- Backsubstitution for upper-triangular systems.
+- Ax=b solved by QR with implicit Q.T * b formation.

 ## Caveats
 Nothing here is meant to be quick.
 Performance is best in dedicated libraries such as BLAS, LAPACK, CudaToolkit, ...